hemant4494/AI/Home.md

 ### Upcoming Events

-* Keynote talk by Dave Touretzky at [IEEE Integrated STEM Education Conference](https://ewh.ieee.org/conf/stem/), March 28, 2020, Princeton, NJ.
+* Keynote talk by Dave Touretzky at [IEEE Integrated STEM Education Conference](https://ewh.ieee.org/conf/stem/), POSTPONED (was March 28, 2020), Princeton, NJ.
 "What should every student (and teacher) know about artificial intelligence?"

 * Workshop on "Learning Activities for Teaching AI in K-12" at CSTA-2020 in Arlington, VA.
 July 11, 2020 from 1:00 pm to 4:00 pm.
 Presenters: Sheena, Vaidyanathan, Deborah Seehorn, Kelly Powers, Jared Amalong, Vicky Sedgwick.